Borderline vs Bipolar: The Key Differences Between Borderline Personality and Bipolar Disorder

 With proper management, individuals with Bipolar Disorder can lead fulfilling and productive lives.

-Bipolar vs Borderline: Both Conditions are Treatable at The Forge Recovery Center
+Bipolar vs Borderline: Both Conditions Are Treatable at The Forge Recovery Center

 While Bipolar Disorder and Borderline Personality Disorder have some similar symptoms, they are two distinct mental health conditions that require different treatment approaches.